ARM-software/Tool-Solutions/ml-tool-examples/bare-metal/armcl_Cortex-R52/README.md

 Once the Compute Library is built, changes to the application can be done using the makefile.

-The default application in neon_convolution.
+The default application is neon_convolution.
 Other examples can be compiled by passing the base name of the example to the make step.
 For example:

 ```bash
 make APP_NAME=neon_sgemm